Judicial races settled across Illinois Tuesday - NewsBreak

 Senate control may come down to Nevada as count nears end

-LAS VEGAS — (AP) — Control of the U.S. Senate may come down to Nevada, where a slow ballot count entered its final act Saturday in the nail-biter contest between Democratic Sen. Catherine Cortez Masto and Republican challenger Adam Laxalt.
-Saturday is the last day that mail ballots...
+LAS VEGAS (AP) — Control of the U.S. Senate may come down to Nevada, where a slow ballot count entered its final act Saturday in the nail-biter contest between Democratic Sen. Catherine Cortez Masto and Republican challenger Adam Laxalt.
+Saturday is the last day that mail ballots can arrive and be counted under the state’s new voting law.
+Election officials were hustling to get through a backlog of tens of thousands of ballots to determine the race’s winner.
+The Nevada race took on added importance after Democratic Sen. Mark Kelly was declared the winner of his reelection campaign in Arizona on Friday night, giving his party 49 seats in the chamber.
+Republicans also have 49.
+If Cortez Masto wins, Democrats would maintain their control of the Senate given Vice President Kamala Harris’ tiebreaking vote.
+If Laxalt wins, the Georgia Senate runoff next month would determine which party has the single-vote Senate edge.

 Comments / 0